-There is an interactive Norfolk County Council website that shows nine footpaths within the parish boundary and numerous more linking through to Gressenhall, Dereham, Wendling and Shipdham.
+There is an interactive Norfolk County Council website that shows eight footpaths within the parish boundary and numerous more linking through to Gressenhall, Dereham, Wendling and Shipdham.

 After a mammoth effort, 14 new or revised walking guides and a couple of information leaflets are available.
 Three thousand have been printed and have been distributed free of charge.
 The Library in Dereham is one of many places where you can pick up your own pack.
 Or visit their website to see a list of all the walks.
 Walks 4, 5 and 7 go through Scarning.

 - There is a circular route down New Inn Lane along Rushmeadow Road, Podmore Lane and Dereham Road where you may see deer.
 Along this route, you will pass over the Parish boundary for a short distance but along the way, there are opportunities to explore other paths.
 At the bottom of New Inn Lane, you could turn right and then take the next left and take a walk around the side of the sewage works and onwards through Rush Meadow which is a ‘Site of Special Scientific Interest’ (SSSI).